p-sh1/FancyCommand/README.md

 ## Notes

 - If any argument is missing, it prints a usage message.
-- If the input file does not exist, it prints a "file not found" error.
+- If the input file does not exist, it prints "file not found" error.

 ## Requirements
 - Node.js

+# Section 2

+I mostly asked AI to help me with creating the sample files to test my grepTee program and it helped me along with the formatting on github readme

+I had to think independly on how to create the actual function, i was also debating on doing a different function at the start like an organized ls + wc for each file in a folder